Umich-DNNG/PTRAC-to-PoliMi/README.md

 ### Methodology

 The script uses the `h5py` Python package to parse the MCNP6.3 HDF5 PTRAC output, which can output datasets for all particle events in a history.
-A detailed description of the script is included in [PTRAC_to_PoliMi.pdf](PTRAC_to_PoliMi.pdf).
+A detailed description of the script is included in [PTRAC_to_PoliMi.pdf](PTRAC_to_PoliMi.pdf) LA-UR-25-30501.

 #### Data Extraction and Conversion
 The conversion process involves these steps: